 - contributing to the promotion of gender considerations on the international stage.

-The Participants also reaffirm their commitment to the Sustainable Development Goals, chiefly Goal 5, which commits to ending all forms of discrimination against all women and girls everywhere and leaving no-one behind.
+The Participants also reaffirmed their commitment to the Sustainable Development Goals, chiefly Goal 5, which commits to ending all forms of discrimination against all women and girls everywhere and leaving no-one behind.

-The Arrangement represents a strong demonstration of commitment by the Participants, but it is not enforceable or subject to binding dispute resolution.
-It does contain a review mechanism and the Participants will decide within three years whether to elevate the Arrangement to “treaty status” (which is New Zealand’s preference).
+The GTAGA represents a strong demonstration of commitment by the Participants, but it is not enforceable or subject to binding dispute resolution.
+It does contain a review mechanism and the Participants will look afresh at the GTAGA, including legal form, by 2022.

-Who can join the Arrangement?
+Who can join the GTAGA?
 Do economies need to be part of ITAG to join?